Yintellectual/May2017/books/Domain Driven Design/README.md

 It is necessary to have a diagram of domain models when discussing about the software system, especially with non-programmers.
 In such a diagram, both entities and methods should be well abstracted into fictional terms.
-The purpose is to provide concise and precise vocabulary to communicate.
+The purpose is to provide concise and precise vocabulary for communication.
 However, this vocabulary should be used in domain modeling as well as coding.